accelleran/ran-operation-guide/docs/mocn-and-slicing/index.md

   <img src="slicing_example_du_config.png">
 </p>

 ### 1.3.
-Core MOCN Configuration
+Core multi slice Configuration

 The core connected should support the slices enabled on the cell.
 In our example the core should be configured with (SST:1), (SST:1,SD:1), (SST2).

-As core configuration would be done differently based on which core vendor is used.
-It wouldn't be part of this document.
-Please contact Accelleran with the details of the core used to provide support if possible.
+The 5G core configuration depends on the vendor chose and is out of the scope of this document.
+Please contact Accelleran with the details of the 5G core used to provide support if possible.

-## 2. MOCN Configuration
+## 2. Multi-Operator Core Network (MOCN) Configuration

-To configure the Cell to support MOCN (Multi-Operator Core Network) scenarios

-In order to obtain a working setup with MOCN, it is essential that all the network components are aligned and configured coherently to serve the same list of PLMNIDs.
+In order to obtain a working setup with MOCN, it is essential that all the network components are aligned and configured coherently to serve the same list of PLMNIDs and slices.

 As an example, this section will show how to configure the below scenario, where one cell will broadcast two PLMNIDs so that UE1 will connect to Core1 and UE2 will connect to Core2.